Coronavirus (COVID-19) and Academy Summer Field Schools

 The health and safety of our Academy’s summer field school youth and adult participants, staff and instructors is our highest priority.

 If in-person field school(s) were to take place and/or for our tentative fall in person field weekends, we will be updating and reviewing our health-related plans and procedures and plan to regularly communicate with parents, staff and instructors.
 In creating these plans, we will follow the guidelines of the CDC , PA Department of Health, ACA (American Camp Association), and our insurance company’s suggestions for COVID-19.

 In addition, to ensure cross-preparation we will be in regular communications prior to and during field school with:

-- Our Field School Health Care Coordinator/Camp Nurse who serves as the primary person in charge of health care, dispensation of medications and medical history review of all participants;
+- Our Field School Health Care Coordinator/Camp Nurses who serve as the primary person in charge of health care, dispensation of medications and medical history review of all participants;

 - Field School Lead Coordinators who lead field school under the direction of the Executive Director;

 - Krislund Camp and Conference Center’s Staff, where our field schools are located; and

 - Chef Hosch who provides our food services.

 While specific email communications in regard to prevention of communicable diseases will go directly to the appropriate individuals prior to field school arrival, general prevention strategies will include:

 - Requesting that participants, staff members, and instructors arrive well-rested, nourished and hydrated.